ecmwf/metview-python/docs/api/functions/set_values.rst

                         np.array([0.3, 0.2, 0.1]))

     .. note::
-        :func:`set_values` generates a new geopoints variable, leaving the original one intact.
-If you wish to modify the original variable, then a more efficient way is to directly access the columns using the following syntax, following the examples above:
+        :func:`set_values` generates a new geopoints object, leaving the original one intact.
+If you wish to modify the original object, then a more efficient way is to directly access the columns using the following syntax, following the examples above:

         .. code-block:: python